WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Experiments and Results

 \subsection{Training protocol}

 For this work, we split each training dataset into $80\%$ for training and $20\%$ for validation, reserving the original test set for final evaluation.
 All models were implemented in PyTorch, optimized with the Adam optimizer, and trained on an NVIDIA A100 GPU.
 We set a maximum training budget of 200 epochs for all detectors; in practice, fine‑tuning typically converges within 10–20 epochs, depending on the model and dataset.
 We used a cosine annealing scheduler on the training loss and applied early stopping based on validation AP$_{50}$.
+Our 14 corruption types and severities follow the ImageNet-C~\citep{hendrycks2019benchmarking}/COCO-C~\citep{michaelis2019benchmarking} protocol (see supplementary material for details).
+We provide code for reproducibility.